My baby is so adorbz, she puts her wrist band back on days later.

 So where did this phrase come from?
 Wikipedia says the origin is either biblical times, or the 16th century.

-So, if you could invest “two pennies” at the time of Christ’s birth, you’d have almost a mole of USD.
+So, if you could invest “two pennies” at the time of Christ’s birth, you’d have a few hundred mole of USD.

 inflation(.02, 0, 2013)=> 4.2399696088e25